Silk Roads Youth Research Grant

 Call for Proposals

-The call for proposals of the Silk Roads Youth Research Grant has now closed, we invite you to read the sections below for more detailed information.
+The call for proposals of the third edition of the Silk Roads Youth Research Grant is now open.
+We invite you to read the sections below for more information.

-What fields of Silk Roads Research are eligible?
+What fields of research on the Silk Roads are eligible?

 A broad array of research fields, including multidisciplinary and multidimensional proposals not limited to one specific region or chronology, are eligible.
-Proposed research may cover any of a number of themes associated with the Silk Roads shared heritage including, but not limited to:
+Proposed research may cover one or several themes associated with the Silk Roads shared heritage including, but not limited to:

 - Religion and Spirituality